Diversity and Identity

 window open

-Student veterans can use VA Education Benefits to participate in Education Abroad programs, but it requires detailed planning and early communication.
-To ensure a successful experience, students must work closely with both the Education Abroad Office and Veterans Certification Office to align academic goals with funding requirements.
+Student veterans may be able to use VA education benefits to participate in Education Abroad programs, but eligibility and coverage can vary significantly depending on the student’s specific benefit chapter, program structure, and VA requirements.
+Early planning and communication are strongly encouraged.
+To help ensure a successful experience, students should work closely with the Education Abroad Office and the Veterans Certification Office to align academic goals with funding requirements and certification timelines.

 Understanding Your Funding Options

-The way VA benefits apply to study abroad depends on your specific benefit chapter and the nature of your program.
+The way VA benefits apply to education abroad depends on your specific benefit chapter and the nature of your program.

 Things to Consider

-• Dependent Tuition Waiver: This waiver covers resident tuition but does not cover associated fees or study abroad program fees.
+• Dependent Tuition Waiver: This waiver covers resident tuition but does not cover associated fees or education abroad program fees.

-• What is Covered: VA benefits generally cover tuition and mandatory course fees.
+• What is Covered: VA benefits may cover approved tuition and mandatory course fees, depending on the student’s benefits and certification eligibility.

-• What is NOT Covered: The VA does not cover travel expenses (airfare), passport/visa fees, immunizations, or specific study abroad program fees.
+• What is NOT Covered: The VA generally does not cover travel expenses (airfare), passport or visa fees, immunizations, housing costs, or specific education abroad program fees.

 Housing and Living Stipends

 Housing costs abroad are not billed directly to the VA.
-Students must use the Basic Allowance for Housing (BAH) or Monthly Housing Allowance (MHA) awarded for enrollment to pay for their housing while abroad.
-Because you remain enrolled at PSU during your program, you will continue to receive the same BAH/stipend based on PSU’s zip code, provided you maintain the required credit load for full-time status.
+Students must use the Basic Allowance for Housing (BAH) or Monthly Housing Allowance (MHA) associated with their enrollment to pay for housing while abroad.
+Because students remain enrolled at PSU during their program, eligible students typically continue receiving the same BAH/MHA rate associated with PSU’s zip code, provided they maintain the required credit load for full-time status.

-To receive certification for study abroad, students must provide a detailed financial breakdown of all costs to the Veterans Certification Office early in the planning process.
-This allows the certification team to distinguish between coverable tuition/fees and non-coverable program or travel costs.
-You can request a financial aid budget from the Education Abroad Office to fulfill this requirement.
+To receive certification for education abroad, students will be asked to provide a detailed financial breakdown of all program costs to the Veterans Certification Office early in the planning process.
+This allows the certification team to distinguish between potentially coverable tuition and mandatory fees versus non-coverable program or travel expenses.
+Students can request a financial aid budget from the Education Abroad Office to assist with this process.

 Checklist for Student Veterans